Suhani1234-5/E-Commerce-Follow-Along/README.md

 3: Write an API Endpoint to Add Products to the Cart We'll create an API route that accepts product details and stores them in the database.

+### Milestone 18 📝

+1. Create a Backend Endpoint for Cart Page

+We need to create an API endpoint that allows the frontend to fetch the cart items for a specific user.

+2. Implement the Endpoint Logic

+Retrieve the user's email from the request.

+Query the database to fetch all products inside the cart associated with that user.

+Return the cart data as a JSON response.

+3. Test the Endpoint

+Use tools like Postman or cURL to send requests and verify that the correct data is returned.